Valgorithms/TwitchPHP/README.md

     'logger' => $logger,

     //Custom commands
-    'commandsymbol' => [ // Process commands if a message starts with a prefix in this array "@$nick", //Users can mention your channel instead of using a command symbol prefix '!s',
+    'symbol' => [ // Process commands if a message starts with a prefix in this array "@$nick", //Users can mention your channel instead of using a command symbol prefix '!s',
     ],